Can PTSD be an L&I claim?

 Want to Understand the New PTSD First Responder Law?

-There is a profound legal and factual difference between injury and occupational disease.
+- There is a profound legal and factual difference between injury and occupational disease.
 A traumatized worker in Washington State should choose their words carefully.
 They must understand what has happened to them and then clearly say what they mean when describing their history of job incident(s).
 A worker needs to say the right thing to the doctor about how their condition has developed.
 Once the medical history is written into the records it determines how the claim will be looked at.
 Understand the impact of what you are saying before you talk with your doctor.
-See Understanding the PTSD First Responder Law – later this website.

 Want to Be Helped by the New First Responder PTSD Law?

-The new law allows L&I PTSD claims resulting from post traumatic stress disorders for MOST FIRST RESPONDERS, (but not other occupations).
+The new law allows cumulative trauma L&I PTSD claims resulting from post traumatic stress disorders for MOST FIRST RESPONDERS, (but not other occupations).

-This means that first responders can now file and be successful with a cumulative trauma PTSD claim.
+This means that first responders can now file and be successful with a cumulative trauma (occupational disease) PTSD claim.
 RCW 51.08.142

 The new law goes much further.
 It creates a prima facie rebuttable presumption that PTSD for first responders is an occupational disease.
 RCW 51.32.185